nebulab/playbook/processes/travel-policy.md

 bus tickets, travel insurance, hotel stays and a daily refund of up to €60,00/day for meals and possible event ticket.

-We also fully reimburse any [Uber](https://github.com/nebulab/playbook/blob/master/processes/travel-policy.md#uber), cab or public transport rides from/to your train station, bus station, airport, hotel or venue.
+We also fully reimburse any [Uber](#uber), cab or public transport rides from/to your train station, bus station, airport, hotel or venue.

 We do not reimburse hotel minibar consumptions, pay-per-view TV, or any fines for traffic violations.

+We provide adequate medical insurance for any trips outside the EU.

-### Useful information
+### Company information

-#### Passport

-Considering the frequency of our trips abroad, we advise obtaining a passport as soon as you enter the company, as release times can vary wildly depending on the time of the year.

-#### Expense reports

-To obtain a reimbursement, every team member has to submit a complete travel expense report, attaching every expense receipt (for both meals and travel) within seven days of their return date from the trip.

-#### Uber

-Use Uber if you need a quick, easy ride around the city.

-Before your departure, check if Uber is available at your destination (you can do it from [here](https://www.uber.com/it/cities/)).
-Also make sure you're part of the Nebulab Uber organization (if you're not, ask for it in the #travel Slack channel).

-All you have to do if you need a ride is book your Uber as usual and select "Nebulab Srls" from the account selection menu.

-#### Hotel invoices

-At checkout, if you are the person in charge of the reservation, you need to ask for an invoice.
+Here's our company information if you need to ask for an invoice:
-Here's our company information:

 ```
 Nebulab srls